obsproject/rfcs/README.md

   - Entirely new features/functionality that are not currently available
   - Major changes to existing features, or requests to redesign those features
+  - Changes to the internal engineering design of any part of the program
   - Things that drastically change the end-user experience, both from a workflow and UX perspective.
+  - Changes to API, ABI, or settings storage format of the program

 Some changes do not require an RFC: